High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

-Average errors calculated in different regions of the spectrum are reported in Table~\ref{tab:1}.
 From the comparison with the CSS, we notice that the PMC$_\infty$ prescription significantly improves the theoretical predictions.
 Moreover, results are in remarkable agreement with the experimental data over a wider range of values $(0.015 \leq 1-T \leq 0.33)$ and they show an improvement of the PMC$(\mu_{LO})$ results when the two-jet and multi-jet regions are approached, i.e.\ the region of the peak and the region $(1-T)>0.33$ respectively.
 The use of the PMC$_\infty$ approach in perturbative QCD thrust calculations restores the correct behavior of the thrust distribution in the region $(1-T)>0.33$ and this is a clear effect of the iCF property.
 Comparison with experimental data has been improved over the entire spectrum and the introduction of the $\rm N^3LO$ correction would improve this comparison especially in the multi-jet $(1-T) > 0.33$ region.
 In the PMC$_\infty$ method theoretical errors are given by the unknown intrinsic conformal scale of the last order of accuracy.
 We expect this scale not to be significantly different from that of the previous orders.
 In this particular case, as shown in Eq.~\eqref{normalizedcoeff}, we also have a dependence on the initial scale $\alpha_s(\mu_0)$ left due to the normalization and to the regularization terms.
 These errors represent 12.5\% and 1.5\% respectively of the full theoretical errors in the range $0<(1-T)<0.42$ and they could be improved by means of a correct normalization.